 The teaching narrative should address any factors that affect student evaluations.
-Examples of such factors include, but are not limited to, large class size, a preponderance of non-majors in the classroom, an international instructor for whom English is the second language, a new class preparation, nature of the course, lower division introductory courses, and highly theoretical courses.
+Examples of such factors include, but are not limited to, large class size, a preponderance of non-majors in the classroom, an international instructor for who English is the second language, a new class preparation, nature of the course, lower division introductory courses, and highly theoretical and/or research-focused courses.